HaoranYi/kin_scripts/notes/solana-stakes.md

 # Solana Stake

 In solana cluster, nodes earn rewards through 1. block reward for being the leader; 2. stake/vote rewards at the end of epoch.
 Normal users can stake sol with stake account.
 And stake account delegate the sol to vote account.
-Vote accounts are associated with the validator nodes.
+Vote accounts are associated with the validator nodes. vote account earn rewards from the commission. stake account earn rewards from inflation.

 ## Stake overview diagram
 ![Alt text](./out/stakes/stakes.svg)